Informfully/Documentation/docs/source/surveys.rst

 Survey Tool
 ===========

+Informfully has a fully integrated tool for user surveys.
-Below you can find a few screenshots outlining the features and functionalities of the survey editor of the administrator website.
+Below, you can find an overview of the features and functionalities of the survey editor.
+Any survey created this way will be added to the currently selected experiment.
+It is shown to all user groups within the experiment.

 **Screenshot Activation**: Activating/deactivating a survey and deleting it is done via the activation button.
 When the option is enabled, users will be prompted the survey immediately.